UMSKT/writeups/BINK.md

 Afterwards, the value $a$, along with some other information, can be sent to the activation server for further validation.

 Unlike in BINK1998, the sequence number is not directly encoded in the product key.
-Instead, it is obtained from the 20 bits of `digest2` above the 31 bits used for $h_t$.
+Instead, it is obtained from `digest2` like so:

+Treating `digest2` as an array of DWORDs in little endian order, `sequence = ((digest2[1] >> 13) << 1) | (digest2[0] >> 31)`.

+This sequence number encoding allows for values above 999999, so care should be taken to avoid these values, as they can affect the resulting Channel ID when being decoded.

 #### Generation